Best 300 Hour Yoga Teacher Training in Rishikesh

 Benefits of Mantra Chanting

-Hatha Yoga Manra – Yogena Schitasya Padena Vacham
+Hatha Yoga Mantra: Yogena Schitasya Padena Vacham

-Gayatri mantra – Om Bhur Bhubah Swaha
+Gayatri Mantra: Om Bhur Bhubah Swaha

-Ganesh mantra – Om Vakratunda mahaakaaya
+Ganesh Mantra: Om Vakratunda mahaakaaya

-Guru Mantra – Guru Brahma Guru Visnu
+Guru Mantra: Akhanda Mandalakaram Guru Brahma Guru Visnu

-Swasti prajaabhyah paripala
+Astanga Vinyas Closing Mantra: Swasti prajaabhyah paripala

 Bhajan or Spiritual Songs